Financial Market Roundup

 POLICIES

-The Federal Open Market Committee last met on January 29 and held interest rates static, keeping their target range for the federal funds rate at 4.25%-4.50%.
-In a prepared statement, the Federal Reserve noted: “Recent indicators suggest that economic activity has continued to expand at a solid pace.
+The Federal Open Market Committee last met on Jan.
+29 and held interest rates steady, keeping their target range for the federal funds rate at 4.25%-4.50%.
+In a prepared statement by the Federal Reserve, it was noted: “Recent indicators suggest that economic activity has continued to expand at a solid pace.

 The unemployment rate has stabilized at a low level in recent months, and labor market conditions remain solid.
 Inflation remains somewhat elevated.”
-The committee meets next on March 19 and markets are not expecting any changes to the target interest rate.
-Looking out over all of 2025, markets are expecting two 25-basis-point interest rate cuts.
+The committee meets next on March 19, and markets are not expecting any changes to the target interest rate.
+Looking out over all of 2025, at the end of February, markets are expecting three 25-basis-point interest rate cuts as implied by federal funds futures.

-The European Central Bank last met on January 30 and lowered their target interest rate by 25 basis points.
-In a prepared statement, it was noted that future decisions “will be based on its assessment of the inflation outlook in light of the incoming economic and financial data, the dynamics of underlying inflation and the strength of monetary policy transmission.”
-At the end of January, market participants expected another 25-basis-point cut from the ECB when they meet next in March.
+The European Central Bank last met on Jan.
+30 and lowered their target interest rate by 25 basis points.
+In its prepared statement, the ECB noted that future decisions “will be based on its assessment of the inflation outlook in light of the incoming economic and financial data, the dynamics of underlying inflation, and the strength of monetary policy transmission.”
+As of the end of February, market participants are expecting another 25-basis-point cut from the ECB when they meet next in March.

 EQUITY